AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway_peering.html.markdown

 * `gateway1_excluded_tgw_connections` - (Optional) List of excluded TGW connections for the first transit gateway.
 * `gateway2_excluded_tgw_connections` - (Optional) List of excluded TGW connections for the second transit gateway.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `transit_gateway_original_name1` - Name of transit gateway 1 when it was created.
+* `transit_gateway_original_name2` - Name of transit gateway 2 when it was created.

 ## Import

 **transit_gateway_peering** can be imported using the `transit_gateway_name1` and `transit_gateway_name2`, e.g.